ziji-z/Sonic-and-Visual-Exploration-of-the-Riemann-Zeta-Function/README.md

 The idea is to create something beautiful, representative, and generative.
 I have always been fascinated by systemically generative music (think modular systems) and I want to truly utilize the properties of the Riemann Zeta function within the soul of the system.

 I will be utilizing a software called PureData (commonly abbreviated as pd) which is "an open source visual programming language for multimedia" made by Miller Puckett. pd provides for a more intuitive way of creating a sound system from scratch.
-Of course, for the more complex (pun intended) element of the project I will be using Python which I can send packets of information into pd in real time.
+Of course, for the more complex (pun intended) mathematical elements of the project I will be using Python which I can send packets of information into pd in real time.
 I will also use the matplot library to show visualize what we're hearing.
-Lastly of course this site is written in MD on Github Pages.
-All of the code and snippets mentioned and written are all up on this repo (https://github.com/zijiamherst/complexFinal).
+Lastly of course this site is written in MD.
+All of the code and snippets mentioned and written are all up on this repo under the final folder.
+The videos of the sound demostrations are uploaded on the Moodle discussion post.
+Enjoy!

 ## The Function